-The solution is to put a form in front of the Booking page that will act as a "gatekeeper”.
-Your customers will be prompted for a password before the form is displayed.
+If you don't want your OnceHub Booking page to be available to the general public, you can put a form in front of your Booking page to act as a "gatekeeper".
+When your Customers access the Booking page, they will be prompted to provide a password before the form is displayed.

-Some 3rd party forms and custom forms can require a password.
-You should make sure that you’re using Web form integration and that your lead generation form provides this functionality.
+Some third-party forms and custom forms can require a password.
+To protect your Booking page with a password, ensure that you’re using web form integration and that your lead generation form provides this functionality.

-- Enter the password for the page and save the changes.
+- Enter a password for the page and save the changes.

 Your Wufoo form is now configured to ask Customers for a password before the form can be displayed.

 You should use one of the Wufoo sharing options to invite your Customers to schedule.
 Make sure to provide your Customers with the password.

 Your Customers will be able to enter the password, fill out the form, and make a booking without having to fill out the OnceHub Booking form.

 Don’t share the OnceHub Booking page directly with your Customers as this will bypass the additional logic from the Wufoo form step.